mcharouk/aws/Demos/AIA-quizz.md

 * Probes :
   * A quoi est il important de pense qd on fait des backup ?
   * Poser des questions sur le RTO / RPO

+* Off-site backup is a method of backing up data to a remote server or to media that's transported off site
+* Colocation facilities : ce sont des sites multi-tenant en gros
+* Tape retrievals
+* On-premise backups are data backups that copy your hardware data to a storage device placed in-house